Provision and deploy a DSE cluster using Mission Control

 size: 3

-2. Either change the storageClassName to your preferred value, matching the ones available in your installation, or keep the default value.
-To determine which storage classes are available in your environment, run:
+3. Change the storageClassName to a preferred value, matching the ones available in the installation, or leave the default value.
+To determine which storage classes are available in the environment, run:

 kubectl get sc